AlfonsoCerv7/taskmaster-pro/README.md

 # taskmaster-pro

-Showcase of jquery, bootstrap, js, html, and css in this mockup application.
+Showcase of jquery, bootstrap, js, html, and custom css in this mockup application.